-From the point of view of estos, Unified Communications picks up the core concepts of CTI (easy dialing /Click2Call) and transfers them (the market research firm Gartner calls this "reducing the human latency"), also to other media (e-mail, instant messaging).
-In contrast to a classical CTI solution, which is typically structured around telephone lines, the latest generation of UC software is based on a person-orientated architecture.
+From the point of view of estos, unified communications takes the core idea of CTI (simply dial/Click2Call), and transfers it (the market research firm Gartner calls it: "reduce the human latency") to other media (e-mail, instant messaging).
+Unlike a classic CTI solution, which is typically telephone-orientated, UC's latest generation software is based on person-orientated architecture.